 The Metropolitan Area component is implemented through the "Short Range Transit Plan" (SRTP) for the Fresno County Metropolitan Area (FCMA).
-The 2024-2026 FCMA SRTP was adopted by the Fresno COG Policy Board on June 29, 2023.
+The 2026-2030 FCMA SRTP is expected to be adopted by the Fresno COG Policy Board on June 26, 2025.
 It provides a detailed service plan for implementation over five years.
 The Rural Area component is implemented through the Rural SRTP for the Fresno County Rural Area, which provides a detailed service plan for the implementation of rural transit services over the same five-year period.
 Short Range Transit Plans are updated every other year and reviewed within the same timeframe as the Unmet Transit Needs.

 In addition to these Short-Range Transit Plans, the Fresno COG annually adopts an Operations Program and Budget for the coordination and consolidation of transportation for specialized social service programs within Fresno County.
-The 2025-2026 Operations Program and Budget for the City of Clovis and the Urban and Rural Consolidated Transportation Services Agency (CTSA) are expected to be adopted on June 26, 2025.
+The 2025-2026 Operations Program and Budget for the City of Clovis and the Urban and Rural Consolidated Transportation Services Agency (CTSA) is expected to be adopted on June 26, 2025.